Perth Town Hall: History

-In the 1929 centenary of Western Australia one of the events in the city of Perth was the placing of a commemorative plaque in the northwest corner of the building by the Governor Sir William Campion.
+In the 1929 centenary of Western Australia one of the events in the city of Perth was the placing of a commemorative plaque in the northwest corner of the building by the Governor William Campion.

 For many decades in the 20th century, shops were built into the sides of the ground floor, and the public lavatories accessible from Barrack Street were the only ones available for some distance.
 The shops included a pharmacy, bank, lunch bar and other shops.
 All these businesses and the attendant structures were removed prior to the renovation of the hall.

 At the time of its centenary in 1970, the ground floor was still full of commercial businesses.

 The Town Hall was restored in the late 1990s at the base in an award-winning restoration to repair the interior of the hall and the gothic arches at its base, which were "modernised" in the middle of the 20th century.